-Learn how to identify various clouds with this activity – perfect to use as part of a weather unit.
+Learn how to identify various clouds with this activity.

 How many nests can you find?
 Mix math with science with this nature hunt.

-Go rock pooling (tide pooling) with children with this outdoor learning activity kids will love.
+Go rock pooling with children with this outdoor learning activity kids will love.

 Where do all the animals go in winter?
 This fun outdoor scavenger hunt leads kids to find animals in their “natural” habitat.

-Show kids how sunscreen protects their skin from the sun with this sunscreen painting activity.
+Show kids how sunscreen protects their skin from the sun with this experiment.

 Find and spray number activity!

 A number scavenger hunt will get kids excited about numbers as they hunt to find the numbers in order.